ECon87/ECon87/README.md

 - 👋 Hi, I’m @ECon87
-- 👀 I’m interested in Economics, Political and NLP
+- 👀 I’m interested in Economics (IO and Political Economy) and NLP
-- 🌱 I’m currently learning NLP and MLE
+- 🌱 I’m currently learning more about NLP, MLE and development of TUI apps
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->